the1lab/1lab/src/Cat/Instances/Core.lagda.md

 ```
 -->

-The core of a category is a [groupoid].

-[groupoid]: Cat.Groupoid.html

 ```agda
 Core-is-groupoid : ∀ {o ℓ} {C : Precategory o ℓ} → is-pregroupoid (Core C) Core-is-groupoid {C = C} f =